lifehackerhansol/Guide_3DS-mkdocs-material/docs/user-guide/finalizing-setup.md

 ___

-#### Information and Notes

-{% capture notice-6 %}
+!!! tip "Information and Notes"
 	You will now boot Luma3DS CFW by default.

 	You can now hold (Select) on boot to launch the Luma3DS configuration menu.

 	You can now hold (Start) on boot to launch the Luma3DS chainloader menu (note that the Luma3DS chainloader menu is only displayed if there is more than one payload detected).

 	You can now hold (Start) + (Select) + (X) on boot to dump the ARM11 bootrom (`boot11.bin`), the ARM9 bootrom (`boot9.bin`), and your console unique OTP (`OTP.bin`) to the `/boot9strap/` folder on your SD card (note that this will not have any kind of prompt or message).

 	You can now press (L) + (Down) + (Select) while the system is booted to open the Rosalina menu integrated into Luma3DS.
 For a full list of Rosalina features, please see the [Luma3DS v8.0 Release](https://github.com/AuroraWright/Luma3DS/releases/tag/v8.0)
-{% endcapture %}

 <div class="notice--info">{{ notice-6 | markdownify }}</div>